AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/015-next-couple-days.md

 Though I'd not see the other guy with him in a few days - since that first night actually.
 I wondered who Brandon Holt was and why he was in town.
 But it didn't matter.
 I wasn't getting anymore involved in vampire business than I already was.
 But this book had to go for a good price.

 "I can bring it to you tomorrow.
 You and your employer.
 I don't do business with lackeys."
 Deacon said.
-"Tomorrow in
+"Tomorrow in the Paris hotel lobby."
+Then got up and left.

+I sat there for a few more minutes after he'd left wondering if I should tell Ant or Abraham - both or neither.
+Fucking vampire business.

 <!--stackedit_data: